Difference between the synchronous and asynchronous speed - also named rated speed

 |Motor Size (hp)||0.5||5||15||50||250|

 Slip and Voltage

-Frequency decrease when slip decrease.
+Frequency decreases when slip decrease.

 Slip and Inductive Reactance

 Inductive reactance depends on the frequency and the slip.
-When the rotor is not turning, the slip frequency is at maximum and so is the inductive reactance.
+When the rotor is not turning the slip frequency is at maximum and so is the inductive reactance.

-A motor has a resistance and inductance and when the rotor is turning, the inductive reactance is low and the power factor approaches to one.
+A motor has a resistance and inductance and when the rotor is turning the inductive reactance is low and the power factor approaches to one.

 Slip and Rotor Impedance